← Back to ArticlesTraining Tips

 • Light shadow boxing.
 Some people skip wraps for pure shadow boxing without contact.
 Your choice, but it takes no time to wrap up.

 Wraps protect against normal training wear and tear.
-They won't save you from:
+They will not save you from:

 • Punching with bad technique (bent wrist, thumb inside fist)